Things to Do in Houston With Kids

-We’ve just returned from a weekend trip to Houston, and I was utterly impressed with the city!
+We’ve just returned from a three-day weekend trip to Houston, and I was utterly impressed with the city!
 I flew in with my 10-year-old son on a Friday afternoon, spent two very busy days doing everything we could fit in, visited one more major attraction on Monday morning, and then flew back to California.
 This trip was sponsored by Travel Texas, but we created our itinerary from scratch, based on Google searches and friends’ recommendations.

 I wrote a post before we left about what we planned to do.
 We largely stuck to that plan, except that we added a few more stops, and we changed up our Sunday brunch plans because of logistics.
 Below are my thoughts on every one of our weekend activities.
 We enjoyed all of them, so this is a great list to start with in planning your own trip to Houston with kids.
 A note: my son is a foodie and into math and science.
 He doesn’t gravitate to animals like my two daughters, so we didn’t visit the Houston Zoo, and he felt like he’s a little old for the Children’s Museum.
 For other kids, those could be great options as well.

 We flew into Houston, rented a car, and drove to our hotel, the Houston Marriott Medical Center/Museum District.
 We checked in and talked transportation with Vanessa at the front desk.
 She highly recommended taking the METRORail from the hotel into downtown instead of driving, and there is (very conveniently) a stop right in front of the hotel.
 We dropped off our things in our room and took Vanessa’s advice.
 Tickets are $1.25 each, good for three hours, and easily purchased at kiosks at every stop.